lukehaas/Scrollify/README.md

 `scrollbars`
 A boolean to define whether scroll bars are visible or not.

+`standardScrollElements`
+A string of selectors for elements that require standard scrolling behaviour.
+For example `standardScrollElements: ".map, .frame"`.

 `before`
-A callback that is called before a section is scrolled to via the move method.
+A callback that is fired before a section is scrolled to via the move method.
 Arguments include the index of the section and an array of all section elements.

 `after`
-A callback that is called after a new section is scrolled to.
+A callback that is fired after a new section is scrolled to.
 Arguments include the index of the section and an array of all section elements.

 `afterResize`
-A callback that is called after the window is resized.
+A callback that is fired after the window is resized.

+`afterRender`
+A callback that is fired after Scrollify's initialisation.

 ## Methods